ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 #### From _The globe._

 #### 1835-05-21 &middot; City of Washington [D.C.]

 [This text is not available under an open license.]

 ---

+## RECANTATIONS

+#### From _The Western Examiner, a Journal Embodying a Full and Impartial Enquiry into the Truth or Falsity of the Christian Religion; Whether Philosophically or Historically Viewed (1833-1835)_

+#### 1835-07-02 &middot; St. Louis

+[This text is not available under an open license.]

+---

 ## Religious Courtship